CSI-Juan-Jimenez/CSI-Juan-Jimenez/Fan-Page.md

 <br>

 <p style = "text-indent: 2cm; font-family: Comic Sans MS; font-size:110%">
 The videos that I most like are his tech restoring ones, because that is my hobby.
-He has restored many devices, laptops, desktops, etc. He keeps most of the devices in his computer collection and sometimes he sells them or gives them to charity.
-It is cool to watch the videos where he restores old devices because most of them are easier to repair than new devices.
+He has restored many devices, laptops, desktops, etc. It is cool to watch the videos where he restores old devices because most of them are easier to repair than new devices.
+After he fixes the device, he keeps most of them and sometimes he sells them or gives them to charity.
 </p>

 <br>